Most Prestigious Consulting Firms Ranked in 3 Tiers

 Which Consulting Firms Were Excluded and Why?

-We excluded the following consulting firms because they are not management consulting firms, do not have a global presence, or do not serve a wide range of industries and functions.
+I excluded firms that are not management consulting firms, do not have a global presence, or do not serve a wide range of industries and functions.
 These are all strong firms, but they fall outside the scope of a management consulting prestige ranking.

 How Do Salaries Compare Across Prestigious Consulting Firms?